How to Use typing.Optional vs Union in Python 3.10+

 pass

-The modern signature is strictly equivalent.
-Type checkers resolve both to identical abstract syntax trees.
-You can safely remove redundant typing imports.
+Both signatures are semantically equivalent.
+Type checkers resolve both to the same internal representation.
+You can safely remove redundant typing imports when targeting Python 3.10+.

 Static Analysis & Runtime Type Checking Compatibility

-mypy and pyright normalize both syntaxes to the same internal representation.
-This guarantees zero false positives in CI pipelines.
-However, runtime isinstance checks behave differently.
+mypy and pyright normalize both syntaxes to the same internal representation, guaranteeing zero false positives in CI pipelines.
+However, runtime behavior differs.

 import typing